vnephologist/nexthol-xiiot/index.rst

 About this task

-Connect your Android based phone (iPhone coming soon) as a data source to stream video and perform object detection in near realtime using Xi IoT.
+Connect your Android or iOS based phone as a data source to stream video and perform object detection in near realtime using Xi IoT.
 Output can be viewed on your phone and from an HTTP Live Stream (HLS) in your browser.

 #.
-If you are not logged on, open https://stage.ntnxsherlock.com/ in a web
+If you are not logged on, open https://iot.nutanix.com/ in a web
    browser and log in.

 #.
 Connect your phone through the Quick Start menu.

    a.
-Click Quick Start, then click **Scan QR code** to connect a phone.
+Click Quick Start, then click **Pair your smartphone now** to connect a phone.

    .. figure:: contents/images/image5.png

       Figure 1: Quick Start: Phone as Data Source

    b.
-Open the Google Play Store on your Android based phone, search for Xi IoT Sensor,
+Open the Google Play Store or App Store on your phone, search for Xi IoT Sensor,
       and install the app on your phone.

    c.
-After downloading and installing the Xi IoT Sensor app, open it, tap the Xi IoT icon ten (10) times to switch its connection to
+After downloading and installing the Xi IoT Sensor app, scan the QR code
-      the stage server, then scan the QR code to authenticate.
+      to authenticate (Android users), or log in with your My Nutanix credentials (iPhone).

    d.
 Enter a name for your phone, then click Next.